telerik/winforms-docs/controls/scheduler/dialogs/editappointmentdialog.md

 As a derivative of **RadSchedulerDialog** which inherits **RadForm**, the **ShowDialog** method and **Shown** event are already available.
 It is left to implement the **ShowRecurrenceDialog** and **EditAppointment** methods.
 You can find below a sample implementation of the edit dialog which contains a few controls to modify the summary, start/end date and time of the appointment.

->caption Figure 2.
-Custom edit dialog
+>caption Figure 2: Custom Edit Dialog

 ![WinForms RadScheduler Custom edit dialog](images/scheduler-winforms-scheduler-dialogs-editappointmentdialog002.png)